 How to Make School Cafeteria Cookies

 My favorite part is when you take a fork and press the dough in a criss-cross pattern.
-They look just like the cookies I remember from childhood!
-Dust them with sugar if you like, and bake for just 10 minutes on a cookie sheet.
+They look just like the cookies you’ll remember from childhood!
+Dust them with sugar if you like, and bake for just 10 minutes at 350 degrees on a cookie sheet.

 Isn’t it great you don’t have to stare at the clock and wish class would end so you can get your hands on this yumminess?
-Now you can make them anytime you want. 🙂Print
+Now that you have this recipe, you can make them anytime you want.

 - 1 cup peanut butter